apache/druid/docs/content/configuration/index.md

 kafka.json  server.json
 ```

-Each directory has a `runtime.properties` file containing configuration properties for the specific Druid service correponding to the directory (e.g., `historical`).
+Each directory has a `runtime.properties` file containing configuration properties for the specific Druid process correponding to the directory (e.g., `historical`).

 The `jvm.config` files contain JVM flags such as heap sizing properties for each service.